superarts/KTPinBlock/README.md

 - [x] `java.lang.String.format`.
 String formatting is still missing in `KMM`, but for our use case, we can come up with a less flexible implementation.
 </details>

+### Exception handling

+`KMM` can `throw` but support is not added yet.
+It is planned after more exceptions are added to the library.

 ### `KMM` plugin installation issues

 It is a known issue that with complex proxy setup in some companies, it is tricky to install all the `KMM` dependencies.
 It may not be a problem for Android developers because they tend to deal with similar issues regularly, but for iOS developers, it is recommended to just set up your `KMM` environment with something like your home internet.
 After the dependencies are installed, you can make changes to `Kotlin` source files and verify / debug in the iOS project with no issues.